What Tools Do You Need To Change Brake Pads and Rotors?

 You will not need this unless you disconnect the brake hose, which is unnecessary unless you change the brake caliper.

 Bleeding the brakes ensures no air is trapped inside the hydraulic lines and caliper.
 You can also use a regular wrench to loosen the brake bleed bolt/valve, but the brake bleeder tool is easier.
-It fits the bolt entirely; therefore, you will be less likely to damage the air bleed valve.
+It fits the bolt entirely, making you less likely to damage the air bleed valve.

 Editor’s Choice: Brake Bleeder Wrench by OEM Tools